 - Lack of independence of the non-executive directors

 - Lack of competence of the non-executive directors

 - Inadequate management information

-NEDonBoard will be hosting a detailed session around the collapse of Carillion later this year (27 November).
-You can register your attendance here.
+NEDonBoard hosted a detailed session around the collapse of Carillion in November 2018.
+You can access the replay at this link.